nwaniek/tinysql/README.rst

         spike_times: np.ndarray
         comment: str

-    # Open the database.
-This will create the database if it does not exist.
-If
+    # The following will open an existing database, or create on if it does not
-    # a second argument is given to DatabaseContext, then tinysql will assume
+    # exist yet.
+If a second argument is given to setup_db, then tinysql will
-    # storage of BLOBs and ndarrays should happen outside the database, i.e. on
+    # assume storage of BLOBs and ndarrays should happen outside the database,
-    # disk
+    # i.e. on disk or wherever the path points to.
-    with DatabaseContext('database.db', '/path/to/external/storage') as context:
+    with setup_db('database.db', '/path/to/external/storage') as context:

         # load some data from, preprocess, etc...
         # once you have SpikeData with your data, we can insert it